Gravitational nabs $25M Series A to ease cloud deployment with Kubernetes – TechCrunch

 He says that the other problem is related to on-going management of an application after you deploy it in the cloud, and that requires a large operations team.
 The problem with that is that there is a shortage of talent to fill these positions.

 To solve these problems, Gravitational looked to Kubernetes .
-The company believes customers should build software using Kubernetes, open source software and standards, and instead of building in the cloud dependencies up front, make their programs completely vanilla.
+The company believes customers should build software using Kubernetes, open-source software and standards, and instead of building in the cloud dependencies up front, make their programs completely vanilla.

 “Start with your application and don’t worry about clouds at all, don’t even have a cloud account in the beginning.
-Make sure your application runs on top of Kubernetes, package all of your software dependencies into Kubernetes, use open source software and open standards as much as you possibly can,” he explained.
+Make sure your application runs on top of Kubernetes, package all of your software dependencies into Kubernetes, use open-source software and open standards as much as you possibly can,” he explained.

 He says that Kubernetes gives you the ability to build software with very little administration, and then you can use Gravitational’s Gravity tool to package that solution into a single file, which you can then deploy on any cloud, private data center or even make available as download like you could with software back in the 1990s.